 - compiling an inventory of all belongings

 Sometimes a will is discovered during the process.
-If this happens, The Public Trustee contacts the executor to take over the administration of the estate.
+If this happens, The Public Guardian and Trustee contacts the executor to take over the administration of the estate.

 The executor, next-of-kin or a friend can arrange the funeral and burial.
 As a last resort, the sub-inspector of anatomy at the Medical Examiner's Office arranges burials when no one else is available to do so.